NAUSEA AND VOMITING

-That queasy feeling in your stomach and the wave that comes and goes of wanting to expel the contents of your stomach through vomiting or diarrhea are symptoms you should not ignore as there could be an explained reason for this feeling.
-While nausea is not a disease, it is important to see a medical professional at Midwest Express Clinic if you have constant feelings of nausea, vomiting and diarrhea that has lasted more than 3 days.
+That queasy feeling in your stomach and the wave that comes and goes of wanting to expel the contents of your stomach through vomiting or diarrhea are symptoms you should not ignore as there could be a reason for this feeling.
+While nausea is not a disease, it is important to see a medical professional at Midwest Express Clinic urgent care if you have constant feelings of nausea, vomiting and diarrhea that has lasted more than 3 days.

 Nausea can be described as an uncomfortable feeling in the stomach/abdomen area, chest or back of the throat.
 When vomiting is accompanied with nausea, the body is contracting with the lower portion of the stomach.
 Profuse sweating and excessive salivating may also occur.